trungtle/PennVR_FPSTutorial/README.md

-# Penn VR Club: First Person Shooter Tutorial Tutorial
+# Penn VR Club: First Person Shooter Tutorial
 A simple FPS game for PennVR club Unreal workshop.
 Use PennVRTutorial.umap

 You can click on gif for [full video](https://youtu.be/MthvLVkWQ1U)